-The Credit Suisse Global Investment Yearbook 2015 is now available for download from Publications – Credit Suisse.
+The Credit Suisse Global Investment Yearbook 2018 summary is now available for download from Publications – Credit Suisse.
 The yearbooks are an extension of the research of Elroy Dimson, Paul Marsh, and Mike Staunton, first published in the 2002 edition of “Triumph of the Optimists”.
-As always the yearbook is an interesting read.
-What lessons can we derive from the updated long term returns from 37 national markets?

-The table below provides real returns on equities, bonds, and bills for all nations in the database that have had continuous markets over the 1900 – 2014 period.
+The table below provides real returns on equities, bonds, and bills for the global portfolio based on markets in the database that have had continuous markets over the 1900-2017 period.

 - Historically, the markets have offered investors compensation for bearing risk, as equities have realized premium returns over bonds; and bonds have offered premium returns over bills.